Skip to content

 7 finance tips for freelancers - Tony Robbins

-1. Create an Emergency Fund: Set aside 10% to 20% of your income each month in a separate savings account.
-This fund will help you cover unexpected expenses, such as car repairs or medical bills.
+1. Create an emergency fund: Set aside 3-6 months’ worth of living expenses in a separate savings account.
+This fund will help you cover unexpected expenses, such as medical bills or car repairs, without dipping into your business funds.
+Consider setting up automatic transfers from your business account to your emergency fund.

-7. Review and Adjust: Regularly review your financial plan and make adjustments as needed.
-This will help you stay on track, identify areas for improvement, and achieve long-term financial success. ## Real Examples of Freelance Finance in Action Let’s consider a few examples:
+7. Review and adjust: Regularly review your financial plan and adjust as needed.
+This will help you stay on track with your financial goals and make adjustments to your budget and investments. ## Real Examples Let’s consider a few examples of how these finance tips can work in real life:

-• Accounting software: QuickBooks, Xero, FreshBooks
+• Accounting software: QuickBooks, Xero, and Wave are popular accounting software options for freelancers.

 • Create an emergency fund to cover unexpected expenses